When to Apply

 - Enclose a copy of your current CPR certification card (front and back).
 Online CPR courses are NOT accepted.

-- Complete the Criminal History Record Check form to request state and federal criminal background checks.
+- Complete the Criminal History Record Check form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.

 - This requirement applies regardless of whether you are filing an initial application or by reciprocity.

-- To request verification of certification or licensure, contact the licensing office for each jurisdiction where you have ever been licensed/certified and request a verification letter, which is also called a letter of good standing, to be sent directly to the Delaware Board office.
+- To request verification, contact the licensing office for each jurisdiction where you have ever been licensed/certified and request a verification letter, which is also called a letter of good standing, to be sent directly to the Delaware Board office.
 Contact information for other state Boards is listed on the American Massage Therapy Association website.
 For jurisdictions other than states (such as city, county or Canadian province), request the verification from the agency or organization that issued the certificate or license.